-- ICS will be EXEMPT with credit if Customer B has a valid VAT number (e.g. BE.
-BE999.999.999).
-Supplier must also quote his and customer's VAT no. on invoice. - ICA is outside the scope of Maltese VAT, but in principle taxable in Belgium.
-Customer is required to self-account for VAT on a reverse charge basis in its VAT return at the rate applicable in Belgium.
+- ICS will be EXEMPT with credit if Customer B has a valid VAT number.
+Supplier must also quote his and customer's VAT no. on invoice. - 2.
+ICA is outside the scope of Maltese VAT, but in principle taxable in Belgium.

+Customer is required to selfaccount for VAT on a reverse charge basis in its VAT return at the rate applicable in Belgium.